connxio/docs/docs/Adapters/Inbound Adapters/api.md

 ### Api Key

 To add a layer of extra security to the CX Api we added a basic user controlled security key which is configured on the *Api Key* page.
-This key is sent within the special header key `ConnXio-Api-Key` and can be limited and deprecated as needed.
+This key is sent within the special header key `Connxio-Api-Key` and can be limited and deprecated as needed.
 See the [Api Key page](/Security/apikey.md) for more information.

 Api key is used in tandem with other security and does not replace other security measures like OAuth and APIM sub key.

-### Eventgrid
+### Event Grid

-Eventgrid is used extensively inside Azure and is a framework for building event based architecture on top of Azure components.
+Event Grid is used extensively inside Azure and is a framework for building event based architecture on top of Azure components.
 Read more about eventgrid here <https://docs.microsoft.com/en-us/azure/event-grid/overview>.
-We support eventgrid, and if you follow the directions provided by Microsoft all you should need to do is point your eventgrid url to the Eventgrid endpoint at `/api/EventGrid`.
+We support eventgrid, and if you follow the directions provided by Microsoft all you should need to do is point your eventgrid url to the Event Grid endpoint at `/api/EventGrid`.
 You need to supply the endpoint with a set of query parameters like so: `/api/EventGrid?ConfigCorrelationId={guid}&InterchangeId={guid}`.
 The only required parameter is CorrelationId.
 DocumentType, ReceiverId and SenderId are obsolete.
 FileName supplies the pipeline with a FileName parameter that can be used in [variable replacement](/Variables/Variable-Replacement) and InterchangeId supplies the pipeline with a custom InterchangeId like described [here](/Core-Concepts).

-Eventgrid uses an Api Key in the same was as [basic auth](#basic) and falls under the *webhook* banner as well.
+Event Grid uses an Api Key in the same was as [basic auth](#basic) and falls under the *webhook* banner as well.

 ## Enable message delivery